-As of March 28, 2023, the directors and executive officers, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 150,000 Common Shares of China Gold International, representing approximately 0.0378% of the outstanding Common Shares of China Gold International.
+As of March 27, 2025, the directors and executive officers, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 100,000 Common Shares of China Gold International, representing approximately 0.0252% of the outstanding Common Shares of China Gold International.

-Name Position Company Number of shares Nature of interest Approximate percentage of interest in the company Yingbin Ian He Independent Director China Gold International Resources Corp.
-Ltd. 150,000 Personal 0.0378%
+Name Position Company Number of shares held Nature of interest Approximate percentage of interest in the company Yingbin Ian He Independent China Gold International 100,000 Personal 0.0252% Director Resources Corp.
+Ltd.